Recognizing Childhood Cancer Month and the New STAR Project

 As the summer comes to an end and school children and young adults begin a new school year, we want to take the time to recognize Childhood Cancer Month in September.

-Although pediatric cancer death rates have dropped by nearly 70% over the past 40 years, cancer is still the leading cause of death from disease among children from birth to age 14.
+Cancer is the leading cause of death from disease among children from birth to age 14.
 About 15,000 children younger than age 20 are diagnosed with cancer each year in the United States.

 Noah Thames